airspeed-velocity/asv/docs/source/benchmarks.rst

   benchmark.
 If not specified, ``warmup_time`` defaults to 0.1 seconds (on PyPy, the default is 1.0 sec).

-- ``processes``: How many processes to launch for running the benchmarks (default: 2).
-The processes run benchmarks in an interleaved order, allowing to sample over longer periods of background performance variations (e.g. CPU power levels).
+- ``rounds``: How many rounds to run the benchmark in (default: 2).
+  The rounds run different timing benchmarks in an interleaved order, allowing to sample over longer periods of background performance variations (e.g. CPU power levels).

-- ``repeat``: The number measurement samples to collect per process.
+- ``repeat``: The number measurement samples to collect per round.
   Each sample consists of running the benchmark ``number`` times.
-  The median time from all samples is used as the final measurement result.
+  The median time from all samples collected in all roudns is used as the final measurement result.

   ``repeat`` can be a tuple ``(min_repeat, max_repeat, max_time)``.
   In this case, the measurement first collects at least ``min_repeat``